 Olivia Holding is president of E.F.
 Properties, Inc. and the Ella Ann L. and Frank B. Holding Foundation.
-She is active in projects statewide and serves on many boards including the RTP Foundation, North Carolina Environmental Defense Fund, the North Carolina Aquarium Society, the Tryon Palace Commission and the North Carolina Coastal Federation.
+She is active in projects statewide and serves on many boards including the RTP Foundation, North Carolina Environmental Defense Fund, the North Carolina Aquarium Society and the Tryon Palace Commission.

 Tom Looney, Cary